 The Texas Instruments MSP430FR604x and MSP430FR603x family of ultrasonic sensing and measurement SoCs are powerful, highly integrated microcontrollers (MCUs) that are optimized for water and heat meters.

-The TUSS4470 supports the widest range of transducer frequencies from 30kHz to 1MHz to properly couple the transducer and enable this measurement through nearly all gases, liquids, or solids.
+The TUSS4470 supports a wide range of transducer frequencies from 40kHz to 1MHz to properly couple the transducer and enable this measurement through nearly all gases, liquids, or solids.

 Multiple TUSS4470 devices can be easily synchronized due to the device’s ability to independently enable the receiver path regardless of the driver block’s state.
 This means the start of the pulse generation can be used as the sole time-of-flight origin reference for all devices.

 To propagate sound waves through a solid, a large amount of sound pressure must be generated by using a transformer driver.
 The TUSS4440 is able to generate hundreds of volts to excite transducer, while normalizing the time-of-flight echo response regardless of the flaw dimensions.

 The TUSS4470’s built-in zero-crossing feature allows the receiver to continuously monitor the incoming echo frequency.
 If the object is approaching the sensor, the zero-crossing frequency will increase, while an object leaving will cause the zero-crossing frequency to decease.

 Recommended Evaluation Tool